 Englewood Divorce Lawyer

 Divorce can quickly unravel into a complex, stressful dispute even among couples on the more amicable spectrum.
-An attorney will not only help resolve arguments in a positive way, but will ensure that you walk away from your marriage with the assets, child custody, child support, and maintenance decisions in as much of your favor as possible.
+An Englewood Divorce Lawyer will not only help resolve arguments in a positive way but will ensure that you walk away from your marriage with the assets, child custody, child support, and maintenance decisions in as much of your favor as possible.
 Too many people do not seek the legal representation that they need during a divorce and end up paying the financial and emotional consequences of that mistake later on.
 Our Englewood, CO divorce lawyers provide professional, experienced legal assistance to help you move on with your life as smoothly as you can.

 Asset Division During Divorce

 The Denver metropolitan area is the fastest growing in the nation, with housing prices and cost of living rising dramatically every year, and the growth is expected to continue, according to 9News Denver and the U.S. Census.
 What this means for a person going through a divorce is that having their assets divided fairly is essential to their financial well-being.
 Typically, the home is the largest asset that any couple or individual owns.
 Whether you own or rent, working with our divorce lawyers in Englewood to protect your assets is a critical step to take.

 Helping Parents with Child Custody, Visitation, and Child Custody Decisions

 Child custody and child visitation rights are some of the most hotly contested elements of divorce.
 The court always makes its decision in the child’s best interest, and a family law attorney will help you prove to the court your merits as a parent in order to secure the custody or visitation arrangement that you know is best for your child.
-Similarly, our family law attorneys will assist our clients with child custody decisions.
+Similarly, an Englewood Divorce Lawyer will assist our clients with child custody decisions.
 Whether you are the paying parent or receiving sole-custody parent, we have your best interests in mind.